synfron/ReshaperForBurp/docs/Readme.md

 Run Script - Execute a JavaScript script

 Set Event Direction - Change whether to send a request or to send a response at the end of processing

+Set Encoding - Set the encoding used to read and write bytes of the HTTP request or response body

 Set Value - Set the value of an HTTP event using another value (text, variable, or HTTP event entity)